Zero paid placements. No brand can pay to rank higher on Simscanner.

 Brand Connected network 4G / 5G Main cities Island / rural confidence Source Confidence

 You buy from the eSIM brand, but the Greek carrier behind it sets the real-world signal.
-We have not yet confirmed which carrier each brand uses, so that mapping stays pending rather than guessed.
+We have not yet confirmed which carrier each brand uses, so that mapping is shown as not stated rather than guessed.

 ID and SIM registration